georgehipp/rpi3dchristmastree/README.md

 # Raspberry Pi 3d Christmas Tree

-This repository contains a collection of Go programs and libraries that demonstrate the language, standard libraries, and tools.

 Go code to support the [Raspberry Pi 3d Chistmas Tree](https://thepihut.com/products/3d-xmas-tree-for-raspberry-pi) as a learning alternative to the provided python code.
 Relies on [Gobot.io](https://gobot.io/)